AutodeskGames/stingray-docs/source/sdk_help/introduction.md

 3. Create a new empty folder for your plug-in.
 You'll put all the files your plug-in needs in here.

-	In this folder, you'll have to create a new *.plugin* file to describe your plug-in.
+	In this folder, you'll have to create a new *.stingray_plugin* file to describe your plug-in.
 This descriptor contains metadata about your plug-in, and a set of *extensions* that define what the plug-in should do when it's loaded.
 An easy way to get started is to copy the minimal description from the ~{ Define a Stingray Plug-in }~ page, or copy one from a sample plug-in.

 3. Install and load your plug-in into the editor and/or the engine, so that you can test it out as you work.
-You'll need to use the editor's **Plugin Manager** to find and load your *.plugin* file.
+You'll need to use the editor's **Plugin Manager** to find and load your *.stingray_plugin* file.
 You'll also need to manually copy any *.dll* files that you build for the engine into the `engine/<platform>/<config>/plugins` folder inside your Stingray installation folder.

 	For details on installing plug-ins in the editor, see [this page](http://www.autodesk.com/stingray-help?contextId=install_plugins).